 Earthquake location: Students are introduced to some of the methods scientists use to record earthquakes.
 They extract data from seismograms to locate the epicentre of an earthquake, which they plot on a map of New Zealand.
 Students then consider the location and predict possible damage.

 Earthquake intensity: Students study damage descriptions from past New Zealand earthquakes and decide on Modified Mercalli Intensity numbers for them.

 Earthquakes past and future: This activity looks at some of the possibilities for predicting where and when earthquakes might happen in New Zealand.
 Students plot major New Zealand earthquakes on a timeline and try to predict the next ‘big one’.
 They use latitude and longitude to plot the locations of past earthquakes, and relate their distribution to known active faults.
 They learn that you can’t predict when an earthquake is going to happen, but you can get an idea where they are more likely to occur.

-This activity was developed for the Earthquake Commission (EQC) and has been kindly provided for use on the Science Learning Hub.
+These activities were developed for the Earthquake Commission (EQC) and have been kindly provided for use on the Science Learning Hub.